mongodb/specifications/source/auth/auth.rst

     MUST be "MONGODB-OIDC"

 mechanism_properties
+    PROVIDER_NAME
+        Drivers MUST allow the user to specify the name of the OIDC service to use to obtain credentials.
+MUST be one of ["aws", "custom"].

+    CUSTOM_TOKEN_CALLBACK
+        Drivers MUST allow the user to specify a callback of the form "getToken" (defined below), if the driver supports providing objects as mechanism property values.
+Otherwise the driver MUST allow it as a MongoClientOption.

     REQUEST_TOKEN_CALLBACK
         Drivers MUST allow the user to specify a callback of the form "onRequest" (defined below), if the driver supports providing objects as mechanism property values.
 Otherwise the driver MUST allow it as a MongoClientOption.

     ALLOWED_HOSTS
         The list of allowed hostnames or ip-addresses (ignoring ports) for MongoDB connections.
 The hostnames may include a leading "\*." wildcard, which allows for matching